 Can I still attend antenatal/postnatal appointments?

-To attend any appointments in person, you must not be self-isolating because you or your partner has had contact with the COVID-19 virus, it is important that you advise your midwife of any concerns rather than miss an appointment or attend if you think you may be infected.
+It is important that you advise your midwife of any concerns rather than miss an appointment, or attend if you think you may be infected.

 Should I bedshare with my baby if I am unwell?